rica142003/Computer-Optimization-Projects/SIMD Advantage Profiling/readme.md

 |----------------|-----------------|
 |![image](https://github.com/user-attachments/assets/51f1c645-8751-47f9-b326-e2db49fceaac)| ![image](https://github.com/user-attachments/assets/6909c590-a237-4126-a3c7-07215fc58d08)|

-The runtime graphs show that both scalar (NoVec) and vectorized (Vec) executions scale linearly with problem size, but SIMD achieves much lower runtimes—often an order of magnitude faster—when the data fits in cache.
+The runtime graphs show that both scalar (NoVec) and vectorized (Vec) executions scale linearly with problem size, but SIMD achieves much lower runtimes, often an order of magnitude faster, when the data fits in cache.
 For small sizes, vectorized kernels clearly outperform scalar ones, but as the working set exceeds L2 and L3 caches, the gap narrows since memory bandwidth dominates performance.
 Among the kernels, Elementwise tends to rise more steeply at larger sizes, while SAXPY and Stencil maintain relatively closer performance.
 Overall, vectorization drastically reduces runtime for compute-bound, cache-resident workloads, but its advantage diminishes once the problem size becomes memory-bound.

 ---